 1) To develop future leaders in translational research relevant to Global Health.

 2) To develop researchers with quantitative and interdisciplinary skills.

 3) To develop bridge scientists who can translate scientific innovation into beneficial impact on health for the world’s most vulnerable people and communities.

 The structure of the programme allows extremely bright, enthusiastic individuals with outstanding track records from diverse academic backgrounds (e.g. medicinal chemists, molecular biologists, parasitologists, entomologists, pharmacologists, clinicians, mathematicians, economists, social and management scientists) to hone their research ideas, interests, and skills in the first year and, in consultation with PIs, to generate PhD work plans that are highly competitive and impactful.

-We are seeking candidates with exceptional research credentials to work within active research groups based around project proposals submitted by LSTM and LU staff.
-Projects cover the MRC skill priority areas available here and are drawn from across all of LSTM’s four research departments and themes and topics and from the CHICAS and MPS research groups at LU.
+We are seeking candidates with exceptional research credentials to work within active research groups based around project proposals submitted by LSTM and Lancaster University staff.
+Projects cover the MRC skill priority areas available here and are drawn from across all of LSTM’s four research departments and themes and topics and from the CHICAS and MPS research groups at Lancaster University.